Semptic/rust-project-template/README.md

 It also creates github workflows for coverage and tests.
 If you don't want this delete the `.github/workflows` folder.

+You must add a license file in `./LICENSE` after generating from the template.

 Everything above the following line should be deleted once generated.
 ---